 - understanding the inﬂuences of hydro-climatic variability and climate change on refuges and ecosystem resilience.

 In striving to deliver world-leading research, we perform a role beyond the Murray–Darling Basin, with research links nationally in the wet tropics of Northern Australia, and internationally in Southeast Asia, Europe and the Americas.

 We also play a key role in training the next generation of water scientists through contribution to both undergraduate and postgraduate teaching within the University.

 Explore our key research themes.

-View our current short and long term research projects.
+View our featured short and long term research projects.

 View details on CFE publications, along with our identification guide and fact sheets.